ShashlikTB/T1041/README.md

        -n max_events  : Maximum number of events to read"
 Produces an output file with the same basename as the PADE_FILE, replacing .txt(.bz2) with .root

+To allow association of WC tracks, first run wcdbGenerator.py.
+This will process all the WC data files and produse a database of spill times "wcdb.txt".
+The TBNtupleMaker will use this database to find the corresponding WC hits for each event witten by the PADEs.

 Display channel mapping
 ======================
 root -l testChannelMap.C+